 Q: Then what?
 Throw it away?

-A: The sugar chunks can be melted down to make spring syrup or they can be stored in a plastic bag for next winter.
+A: You can dissolve the sugar chunks in water to make spring syrup or you can store them in a plastic bag for next winter.

 Q: So what are the advantages of dry feeding over sugar cakes or candy boards?

 Q: Anything else?

 A: Dry sugar is hygroscopic, meaning it absorbs water from the atmosphere.
 The dry sugar does a great job of absorbing condensation before it can drip down on the bees.
 This absorbed water also makes the sugar palatable for the bees . . . quite a system.

 Q: But I like to add pollen substitutes to my sugar cakes in spring.
 I can’t do that with dry feeding.